 Graduate students accepted will enroll in EURR 5302 in the first summer term.
 This course will involve about 12 hours of class meetings at Carleton University prior to the May Tour start date, required readings, written assignments; and a post-Tour class session, as well as participation in the Tour.
 For the undergraduate students information regarding registration will be provided at a later date.

-The Centre for European Studies Jean Monnet EU Centre of Excellence, with support from the Erasmus+ Programme of the European Union will provide some financial support to eligible students to help defray the cost of the program, based on financial need.
-Once your application for the Tour is accepted, you will be notified of how to apply for a grant.
+The Centre for European Studies Jean Monnet EU Centre of Excellence, with support from the Erasmus+ Programme of the European Union might provide some financial support to eligible students to help defray the cost of the program, based on financial need.
+Once your application for the Tour is accepted, you will be notified of how to apply for a grant if they are available.
 You should approach your home department for support as well, once accepted to the Tour.
 BGINS students should apply for their IER bursary through BGINS.

 A separate application for internships is required.
 Additional information about the process for applying for an internship and a tentative list of anticipated internship placements will be made available soon.
-The internship application deadline will likely be in January 2019.
+The internship application deadline will likely be in late January-early February 2020.

 The Tour fee is between $3,500 and $3,750 for Carleton students (subject to adjustment based on exchange rate).
 This includes transportation between and in European cities, all accommodations during the tour, and some meals and receptions.
 The fee does not include transatlantic airfare, and the cost of tuition for EURR 5302 class.